Humanities

 Success is measured not only through written outcomes but also through dialogue, reflection, and participation — ensuring every learner experiences achievement.

-Through History, students gain a stronger sense of self and society, preparing them for life beyond Northcroft with the ability to think critically, empathise, and make informed decisions.
+Through History, students gain a stronger sense of self and society, preparing them for life beyond Juniper House School with the ability to think critically, empathise and make informed decisions.

-The History curriculum at Northcroft is ambitious, inclusive, and deliberately adapted to meet the diverse needs of our learners, many of whom have Education, Health, and Care Plans (EHCPs) or identified SEND and SEMH needs.
-We recognise that access to deep, meaningful learning requires more than content coverage it requires careful sequencing, explicit teaching of disciplinary skills, and therapeutic approaches that help students feel safe and valued as learners.
+The History curriculum at Northcroft School is ambitious, inclusive, and deliberately adapted to meet the diverse needs of our learners, many of whom have Education, Health and Care Plans (EHCPs) or identified SEND and SEMH needs.
+We recognise that access to deep, meaningful learning requires more than content coverage; it requires careful sequencing, explicit teaching of disciplinary skills, and therapeutic approaches that help students feel safe and valued as learners.

 Curriculum Structure and Progression